reem5aled/Projects_Portfolio/README.md

 ## 4) Online Banking system

-Developing an online banking system using HTML and css , also developing ERD and Class diagrams
+Developing an online banking system using HTML and CSS , also developing ERD and Class diagrams

-Model Evaluation: Assessing model performance using metrics like Mean Absolute Error (MAE), Mean Squared Error (MSE), and R-squared.